 Cache Hit Ratio

-This graph shows the percentage of images that are being served from ImageEngine servers (a cache hit) versus the amount being served from the Origin (a cache miss).
-The pie chart can be viewed for the last hour, the last day, and the past 7 days
+This graph shows the daily percentage of images served from ImageEngine servers (a cache hit) versus the amount served from the Origin (a cache miss).

-A high amount of cache misses can mean many things; from low traffic in a region to new images being updated on the website.
+A high amount of cache misses can mean many things, from low traffic, to new images being updated on the website.
 One option to consider if you wish to increase your cache hit rate is to increase the time to live (TTL) of images.

 Image Payload Reduction

 This graph presents a histogram of the Original bytes requested through ImageEngine, showing how much ImageEngine has reduced the payload of images.
-The total SmartBytes is displayed, as well as the Image Payload Reduction as a percentage.
-This is a useful way to see how efficiently ImageEngine serves compressed images.
-You can view this information for the last hour, last 24 hours, last seven days, the current month, last month, and the last 30 days.
+The total SmartBytes and the Image Payload Reduction are displayed as a percentage.
+This is a helpful way to see how efficiently ImageEngine serves compressed images.

-The Bandwidth Saved graph displays a timeline of outgoing data compared to the initial size of the stored content.
-You can view this for the last seven days and the last 30 days
+The Daily payload saved graph displays a timeline of outgoing optimized data (green line) compared to the initial size of the cached content (red line).

 Requests